finos/FDC3/docs/api-bridging/spec.md

   * If you are a DA, send it on to the bridge
   * The bridge will send it on to other known DAs (except the source of the message)

-* If the message has a target Destkop Agent (e.g. response to findIntent)
+* If the message has a target Desktop Agent (e.g. response to findIntent)
   * The bridge will forward the message to it.

 ### Open Questions